GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-01 06:36:59 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-01 09:17:05 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 25.88 °C
-Condition: mist
+Condition: haze